 Very soon, everyone started dumping whatever data they felt like into the data lakes in whatever format/schema they fancied.
 Data Lakes turned into Data Swamp.
 Data abundance coexisted with the scarcity of usable data.
 Data Cleaning became a thing.

 You can call it medieval times.
 The scale of data analytics and Business Intelligence grew manifolds.
 Data Scientist became the sexiest job.

-The data collection and pipelines are automated and run mostly at a daily cadence.
-Often, data analytics dashboards are in real-time.
-But most organizations use predictive models in batch mode for guiding their business decisions and products, and only a few deploy ML models in production for online real-time inference.
+The data collection and pipelines were automated and ran mostly at a daily cadence.
+Often, data analytics dashboards were updated in real-time joining batch and streaming data processing.
+But most organizations used predictive models in batch mode for guiding their business decisions and products, and only a few deployed ML models in production for online real-time inference.

-The lifecycle and processes have adapted to include explicit steps for data pipelines, model training, validation, and even (manual) deployment.
+The lifecycle and processes were adapted to include explicit steps for data pipelines, model training, validation, and even (manual) deployment.

 OSEMN: Obtain, Scrub, Explore, Model, iNterpret

 Hilary Mason and Chris Wiggins described the OSEMN process in “A Taxonomy of Data Science” blog post (dated 25 Sep 2010).
 It has 5 steps: Obtain, Scrub, Explore, Model, and INterpret.